Methicillin-resistant Staphylococcus aureus: Microbiology

-Like all S. aureus (also abbreviated SA at times), methicillin-resistant S. aureus is a Gram-positive, spherical (coccus) bacterium about 1 micron in diameter.
+Like all S. aureus (also abbreviated SA at times), methicillin-resistant S. aureus is a gram-positive, spherical (coccus) bacterium about 1 micron in diameter.
 It does not form spores and it is not motile.
 It is frequently found in grape-like clusters or chains.
 Unlike methicillin-susceptible S. aureus (MSSA), MRSA is slow-growing on a variety of media and has been found to exist in mixed colonies of MSSA.
-The mecA gene, which confers resistance to a number of antibiotics, is always present in MRSA and usually absent in MSSA; however, in some instances, the mecA gene is present in MSSA but is not expressed.
+The mecA gene, which confers resistance to several antibiotics, is always present in MRSA and usually absent in MSSA; however, in some instances, the mecA gene is present in MSSA but is not expressed.
 Polymerase chain reaction (PCR) testing is the most precise method for identifying MRSA strains.
-Specialized culture media have been developed to better differentiate between MSSA and MRSA and, in some cases, such media can be used to identify specific strains that are resistant to different antibiotics.
+Specialized culture media have been developed to better differentiate between MSSA and MRSA, and, in some cases, such media can be used to identify specific strains that are resistant to different antibiotics.

 Other strains of S. aureus have emerged that are resistant to oxacillin, clindamycin, teicoplanin, and erythromycin.
 These resistant strains may or may not possess the mecA gene.
 S. aureus has also developed resistance to vancomycin (VRSA).
 One strain is only partially susceptible to vancomycin and is called vancomycin-intermediate S. aureus (VISA).
-GISA, a strain of resistant S. aureus, is glycopeptide-intermediate S. aureus and is less suspectible to vancomycin and teicoplanin.
+GISA, a strain of resistant S. aureus, is glycopeptide-intermediate S. aureus and is less susceptible to vancomycin and teicoplanin.
 Resistance to antibiotics in S. aureus can be quantified by determining the amount of the antibiotic that must be used to inhibit growth.
 If S. aureus is inhibited at a concentration of vancomycin less than or equal to 4 μg/ml, it is said to be susceptible.
 If a concentration greater than 32 μg/ml is necessary to inhibit growth, it is said to be resistant.

 Prevention

 Screening

 In health-care settings, isolating those with MRSA from those without the infection is one method to prevent transmission.
-Rapid culture and sensitivity testing and molecular testing identifies carriers and reduces infection rates.
-It is especially important to test patients in these settings since 2% of people are carriers of MRSA, even though in many of these cases the bacteria reside in the nostril and the patient won't present any symptoms.
+Rapid culture and sensitivity testing and molecular testing identify carriers and reduce infection rates.
+It is especially important to test patients in these settings since 2% of people are carriers of MRSA, even though in many of these cases the bacteria reside in the nostril and the patient will not present any symptoms.

 MRSA can be identified by swabbing the nostrils and isolating the bacteria found there.
-Combined with extra sanitary measures for those in contact with infected people, swab screening people admitted to hospitals has been found to be effective in minimizing the spread of MRSA in hospitals in the United States, Denmark, Finland, and the Netherlands.
+Combined with extra sanitary measures for those in contact with infected people, swab screening people admitted to hospitals is effective in minimizing the spread of MRSA in hospitals in the United States, Denmark, Finland, and the Netherlands.